-- 2. Routine assessment of blood pressure (standing and sitting or sitting and lying) to assess for dehydration and autonomic neuropathy.
-Blood pressure may be greater than 140/90 mmHg. - 3.
-Extremities changes in color, deformity, injury, sensation, temperature changes, muscle strength and deep tendon reflexes (use a 128-Hz tuning fork and a monofilament). - 4.
-Mouth: gum problems, tooth decay and oral candidiasis. - 5.
+- 1. Routine assessment of blood pressure (standing and sitting or sitting and lying) to assess for dehydration and autonomic neuropathy.
+Blood pressure may be greater than 140/90 mmHg. - Calculate the patient's 10-year risk of heart disease or stroke using the ASCVD algorithm published in 2013 ACC/AHA Guideline on the Assessment of Cardiovascular Risk. - 3.
+Appearance: Frequently overweight or obese. - 4.
+Extremities: changes in color, deformity, injury, sensation, temperature changes, muscle strength and deep tendon reflexes (use a 128-Hz tuning fork and a monofilament). - 5.
+Mouth: gum problems, tooth decay and oral candidiasis. - 6.
 Feet: thickened nails, signs of fungal or bacterial infections, and signs of compromised blood flow.
-Assess for decreased or absent deep tendon reflexes; numbness or burning sensation or sensory loss may be present. - 6.
+Assess for decreased or absent deep tendon reflexes; numbness or burning sensation or sensory loss may be present.
+Check pedal pulses.
+Determine temperate, vibration, and 10-g monofilament exam initially and annually. - 7.
 Sites of previous insulin injections, shiny spots over tibial bones, loss of hair over lower legs and toes, ulcerations of feet/legs, carbuncles and ulcers, lipohypertrophy or lipoatrophy at insulin injection sites.
-In Type II diabetes early hyperinsulinemia may be evidenced by Acanthosis Nigricans around the neck, waist, inguinal and axillary skin folds (dark velvety hyperpigmentation). - 7.
-Orthostatic hypotension, hypertension, decreased capillary refill, absent pedal pulses, impaired circulation. - 8.
-Possibly enlarged liver. - 9.
+In type II diabetes, early hyperinsulinemia may be evidenced by acanthosis nigricans around the neck, waist, inguinal and axillary skin folds (dark velvety hyperpigmentation). - 8.
+Orthostatic hypotension, hypertension, decreased capillary refill, absent pedal pulses, impaired circulation. - 9.
+Possibly enlarged liver. - 10.
 Hands may have deformities and decreased mobility.